How much is PMI on a mortgage?

 - No continuing PMI or MIP

 Take note of the word “continuing.”
-While you won’t have to make regular monthly mortgage insurance payments, there is an initial payment due on closing.
+While you won’t have to make regular monthly mortgage insurance payments, there is an initial payment due when closing your home purchase.
 It’s called the VA funding fee — rather than mortgage insurance — but it serves the same purpose.

 So how much is the funding fee?
 The first time you use the program, it’s 2.3% of the loan amount and less if you choose to make a 5% or 10% down payment.
 After that, it’s 3.6% for each subsequent loan.
 But, again, lower rates apply with a down payment of 5% or 10% and higher.